There’s no shortage of sun and sand in Miami. But there’s much more to the Magic City than just the beach.

 Take a guided tour of the largest concentration of Art Deco architecture in the world.
 Numerous other tours are available, including food tours, bike tours and Segway tours.
 Afterwards, enjoy a drink or meal poolside or overlooking the ocean.
 Then party until you drop at some of the hottest nightclubs in Miami.

 3. Little Havana

 Immerse yourself in Cuban culture at Little Havana.
 Calle Ocho (Southwest 8th Street) is the main street and heart of the area.
-And it’s lined with restaurants, galleries, shops, bodegas, cigar shops and more.
+And it’s lined with restaurants, galleries, shops, bodegas, cigar shops, and more.
 Sample some authentic Cuban dishes.
 Then wash it all down with some strong Cuban coffee.
-Get both at Versaille, one of the most famous Cuba restaurants in the world.
+Get both at Versaille, one of the most famous Cuban restaurants in the world.

 Watch locals play dominoes at Maximo Gomez Park (Domino Park).
 Learn about Cuban art and culture at the Cubaocho Museum and Gallery.
 Listen to lively Latin music all around.
 Walk along the Walk of Fame honoring Latin American celebrities.
 And keep an eye out for murals and street art honoring important Cuban figures.

 If you’re visiting in March, be sure to attend the Calle Ocho festival.
 Guided food and culture tours will show you the best of this vibrant area.